aatirs7/content-ops-starter/content/pages/works.md

       text: How It Works
       color: text-dark
       type: TitleBlock
-    subtitle: Our mission and how we deliver real cybersecurity experience.
+    subtitle: Your roadmap to real experience.
     text: >
-      Elysium Cyber was built to solve a real problem: aspiring cybersecurity professionals need experience, but no one will hire without it.
-Our internship-style model breaks that loop.
+      Elysium Cyber exists to fix a broken loop: you need experience to get hired, but no one hires without it.
+We offer real cybersecurity work you can list on your resume—with guidance from experienced engineers.

-      You’ll work on real projects — like log enrichment, detection rule tuning, and compliance automation — under the guidance of an experienced engineer.

-      It’s not a course.
-It’s real work, real mentorship, and real impact.
+      This isn’t a course.
+It’s actual experience.
     badge:
       label: Elysium Cyber™
       color: text-primary